3034saurabhkumar/CloudFence/README.md

 reproducible and scalable security gateway.
 It leverages Infrastructure as Code (IaC) to provide robust firewall, VPN, and other
 ASAv features in AWS.

+## 📝 Prerequisites
+• User must have an AWS account.

+## 🛑 Desclaimer !!
+**Important:** To avoid incurring ongoing AWS charges for AMI usage and resource consumption, it is crucial to properly terminate the ASAv EC2 instance when it is no longer needed.

+Simply stopping the instance will not prevent all charges.
+You must terminate the instance to release the associated resources (EBS volumes, Elastic IPs, etc.).
+Failure to do so may result in continued billing from AWS.

+Please refer to the AWS documentation for detailed instructions on terminating EC2 instances.

 ## 🚀 Getting Started

 To get started, **Clone repository to an editor(VS Code)**.